 Overall, gulets are a popular option for yacht charter holidays, as they offer a unique and unforgettable experience for those looking to explore the stunning coastlines of Turkey and neighboring countries.

 What Material is the Gulet Made of?

-Gulets are usually made of thick, strong, plank cuts.
+Gulets (also known as motor sailors) are usually made of thick, strong, plank cuts.
 Most of these timber cuts come in the form of lumber or veneer board.
 In addition, the roofs of gulets are usually made of wood.

 Gulets are typically made of thick, strong, plank cuts of timber.
 This timber is carefully selected for its strength and durability, as gulets are designed to withstand the rough seas and unpredictable weather conditions of the Mediterranean and Aegean seas.
 The timber used for gulets can come in the form of lumber or veneer board, depending on the design and style of the vessel.